sam-stanwyck/cudaq_workshops/demos/TARGETS.md

 - `ionq`
 - more!

-To print a list of all the targets and use, see
+To print a list of all the targets in Python:

 ```
 import cudaq